 We specialize in assisting individuals, cooperatives, small businesses and other

-similar entities in rural areas to enable and assist agricultural cooperative and business development in Virginia.
+similar entities to enable and assist agricultural cooperative and business

-Over the past 13 years, we have assisted clients in a variety of industries including aquaculture, beekeeping, fruits/vegetables to processed value added products, bio-energy, grains/identity preserved, wine, mead, spirits, livestock/meat processing, milk/dairy, forestry, and more.
-See examples of our work and read what our clients have to say.
+Over the past 14 years, we have assisted clients in a variety of industries including aquaculture, beekeeping, fruits/vegetables to processed value added products, bio-energy, grains/identity preserved, wine, beer, spirits, livestock/meat processing, milk/dairy, forestry, and more.

 In the last three years:

-Because every client we assist is unique, no two processes are exactly the same; each client is handled on an individual basis.
-We individualized the following coordinated steps of our technical and financial assistance process.
+Every client we assist is unique, so no two processes are exactly the same; we individualize the following coordinated steps of our technical assistance process.

 Step 1 – Preliminary Assessment: Gather Client Information and Explore Goals